velikiivg1985/monad-bft/README.md

 ### Using Docker

-The most straightforward way to start a consensus client + an execution client + a JsonRpc server.
+The most straightforward way to start a consensus client + an execution client + a JsonRpc server .

 #### Requirements